 The strength that comes with divine hope will surely be needed.
 Today the global gap between rich and poor is the biggest it has ever been.
 What was once referred to as climate change or global warming is beginning to be called climate breakdown or global boiling, and is hurting the world’s poorest first and worst.
 In the world family of Friends it has become starkly clear that the extreme weather events once spoken of in the future tense are now without doubt here in the present.
 Hardly a month passes by without hearing of the effects of extreme weather on Friends or their near neighbors.

 Our prayer for this World Plenary is to be enabled to be partners with God and one another in bringing about the change the world needs, and to find clarity on our role within that.
 This will be a collective endeavor.
 Running through the event will be three related ‘streams’: Ubuntu, care for creation and healing historical injustice.
 On the penultimate day of the event we will seek to support these to converge into a concluding minute or epistle to share widely, speaking truth to the world situation as we understand it.

-FWCC will share resources and perspectives on Ubuntu throughout 2023, to help inform discussions at Section Meetings, on World Quaker Day (1 October), and to assist with spiritual preparation for the World Plenary Meeting.
+FWCC will share resources and perspectives on ubuntu, care for creation and healing historical injustice throughout 2023 & 2024, to help inform discussions at Section Meetings, on World Quaker Day (1 October), and to assist with spiritual preparation for the World Plenary Meeting.